RoBoFc/Text-to-Speech-Converter/README.md

 # Text-to-Speech-Converter
-Text-to-Speech Converter using JavaScript (HTML, CSS)
+Text-to-Speech Converter using JavaScript (HTML, CSS).

 1. Have all the files in the same folder.